About the Property

 Yes.
 Check the Irish Landmark T&Cs re bringing dogs to Irish Landmark properties.
 This property is only suitable for one dog.

-No. However there is a stove in the sitting room.
-There is a limited amount of fuel left for the fire (where applicable) so guests may want to bring more for the duration of their stay.
+The is a stove in the sittingroom.
+We supply enough fuel for your first night only.
 Please contact the local House Manager for more information on what type of fuel is used at your chosen property

 Can I bring more than one dog?